 What conditions can Skin Lightening be beneficial for?

-Skin lightening or brightening is a powerful technique for anyone who needs to enhance the appearance of his/her skin.
+Skin brightening treatment or skin lightening is a powerful technique for anyone who needs to enhance the appearance of his/her skin.
 The treatment viably enhances the presence of skin by correcting the following conditions:

 - Break-out/acne scars